sethiTushar-007/Countries-App/README.md

 ## Instructions to Run

+### 1. Getting the code

+Download the zip file or clone this github repo.
+On your system, open the terminal and navigate to the root directory (where package.json is present).

-### 1. Installing the dependencies
+### 2. Installing the dependencies

-Run 'npm install' in the terminal to install the node modules (or dependencies) required.
+Run 'npm install' to install the node modules (or dependencies) required.

-### 2. Running the application
+### 3. Running the application

-Run 'npm start' in the terminal.
+Run 'npm start' to start the dev server.

 ## Live Demo